How Do you Choose the Best Laminate Floors?

 Established in 1946, Shaw Floors is probably best known in the US for its dominance in carpeting and rugs, but entered the hard surface flooring industry in 2002 with the opening of its first laminate flooring facility.
-For our most recent Shaw laminate flooring review click here.
+For our most recent Shaw laminate flooring report click here.

 Shaw has gone on to be one of the major players in all areas of flooring, and today offers more than 120 products in its laminate range.
 Most of these floors are in the Shaw Repel collection a flooring designed to be water repellent/resistance, but note, not 100% waterproof.

 As well as big hitting manufacturers like Pergo, Mohawk, Quick-Step, Mannington and Shaw there are many other high quality laminate flooring brands to consider including, but not limited to, Armstrong, Berry Alloc, Bruce, Columbia, Kraus, Kronotex Lamton, Tarkett.